-The soul, similar to our physical bodies, gets hungry and thirsty; it can also get hurt and needs healing.
-Our Western culture has a tendency to overlook such needs – probably because souls do not show up with physical evidence.
+Our soul, similar to our physical body, is in need of healing after a traumatic event.
+Our Western culture has a tendency to overlook such things – probably because souls do not show up with physical evidence.

 It is the Lord’s kindness the soul is after.
 No amount of fame or fortune can satisfy the extravagant cravings of the soul, not even the love we experience from other people.
 That is why Jesus says (Matthew 4:4):

-but by every word that comes from the mouth of God.”
+“It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’”

-On that note, when we pray the Lord’s Prayer: “Give us this day our daily bread” this request combines the physical with the spiritual bread, since we are in dire need of both.
-So let’s keep praying for God’s wonderful Bread of Life!
+On that note, when we pray the Lord’s Prayer: “Give us today our daily bread”, we request the physical and the spiritual bread, since we are in dire need of both.

 Let us follow the urges of our soul and pursue God’s wonderful Bread of Life.

 And lead us not into temptation,